-J&K enter a new year with plans already underway for an exciting year ahead.
+J&K enter a new year (our eighth) with plans already underway for an exciting year ahead.

 Bakehouse, Millers Flat

 When J&K went to Glenorchy last year, they passed by Millers Flat, a small Teviot Valley settlement hunkered down beside the Clutha River and decided to take a quick detour from the main highway, go over the blue bridge and take a look at the newly renovated bakehouse in the village.

 I was particularly interested because my sister-in-law, Hilary, is a member of the group responsible for getting the Bakehouse restored – for many years, it was a labour of love for this small group.

 While there, we decided that it would be a great venue for one of J&K’s poetry readings.

 We set off for Millers Flat Saturday morning, on the way stopping off in another mill-town, Milton.
 We always think of this as the poet Peter Old’s town.
 We wanted to get a photo of ourselves under one of the street signs named after writers.
 Because Milton.

 Was it the reflected glory of such eminent writers that made me blind to the turn for Central and Millers Flat?
 Or was it the cute video I could hear Jenny playing on her phone, of her small granddaughter being praised and encouraged by her mum for good eating?
 But then I never really need any reason to miss a turning.
 And it has become a J&K running gag.
 Our trademark, this ‘getting lost’ on the way to, or out of, places.